-I’ve said before that of all the toys I had growing up, GI Joe and the collateral stuff that accompanied him was my hands down bar none favorite.
+I’ve said before that of all the toys I had growing up, GI Joe and the collateral stuff that accompanied him, was my hands down bar none favorite.
 I’d say that there was probably a four year stretch when all I wanted was “GI Joe stuff” for every gift receiving occasion.
 I still have a few Hot Wheels and Matchbox cars from my childhood but that’s about it.
 All of my Joe junk is gone.
-If you had a brother who came along almost ten years after you, chances are that your cache of GI Joe stuff in the attic went to him.
-And there’s an equal chance that he destroyed all of it and your mother then threw it away.
+When you have a brother who comes along almost ten years later, chances are that your cache of GI Joe stuff in the attic will go to him.
+And there’s an equal chance that he will destroy all of it and your mother will then throw it away.
 It happened to me.

 I rarely shine like this anymore.
-And if this photo had audio you'd hear about a dozen people laughing and regaling with me.
-I think I burned a zillion calories chortling and redundantly saying "oh man!" and hugging and kissing my little brother for giving me these talismans of what to this day; I define as an idyllic, safe, playful and imaginative childhood.
-My mother and sister were equally amused.
+And if this photo had audio, you'd hear about a dozen people laughing and regaling with me.
+I think I burned a zillion calories laughing and redundantly saying "oh man!" and hugging and kissing my little brother for giving me these talismans of what to this day; I define as an idyllic, safe, playful and imaginative childhood.
+And my mother and sister were equally amused.
 There’s no disagreement or ambiguity in my clan regarding just how robustly and in-full I lived my early years.